-The County's sales tax revenues have been relatively strong in 2017, with collections through September up approximately 2.8% from the comparable period in 2016.
-In Nassau County, job growth has mostly tracked ahead of the State and the Northeast in 2017, and the unemployment rate is among the lowest in the State.
-Nassau County's job market is especially healthy by this measure, with the jobless rate spending the entire first half of the year and all but two months since late 2015 under 4%, a milestone that has not been achieved nationally since the year 2000.
-Among the State's 62 counties, Nassau County had the lowest unemployment rate in the entire State of New York in January of this year.
+The County's sales tax revenues were relatively strong in 2017, with collections through September up approximately 2.8% from the comparable period in 2016.
+In Nassau County job growth has mostly tracked ahead of the State and the Northeast in 2017, and the unemployment rate is among the lowest in the State.
+Nassau County's job market is especially healthy by this measure, with the jobless rate for the entire first half of the year and all but two months since late 2015 under 4%, a milestone that has not been achieved nationally since the year 2000.
+Among the State's 62 counties, Nassau had the lowest unemployment rate in the entire State of New York in January of this year.

-The MYP reflects annual modest growth of 2.0%.
+The 2018 NIFA Conformed Budget reflects modest growth of 2.5% in sales tax revenues.
 A healthy mix of job additions will help bolster wage growth, consumer spending and collections in the coming quarters.
 In addition, spillover from high-wage positions in New York City and solid performance by its own economic drivers bode well for Nassau County.
 The pivotal healthcare sector is well ahead of the curve on Long Island, with net job growth nearly twice the national rate.
 Northwell Health remains the local anchor, and its aggressive growth posture is a good sign for future net hiring.